Ouranosinc/PAVICS-DataCatalog/README.md

     http://localhost:8009/pywps?service=WPS&request=GetCapabilities&version=1.0.0

-Currently, this is linked to branch pav133 of the PAVICS project.
+Currently, this is linked to branch wps-processes of the PAVICS project.
 Also, we revert back to RC1 of pywps4 (8bcea628d22f36dd50a2b9f49cdd7f1d63aea825) because of a bug in RC2: